Diarrhoea in Babies

 7. Excessive Artificial Juice

-Giving the baby a lot of sweetened drinks containing fructose and artificial sweeteners such as Sorbitol can upset the stomach and cause diarrhoea.
+Giving the baby a lot of sweetened drinks containing fructose and artificial sweeteners such as sorbitol can upset the stomach and cause diarrhoea.

-Signs And Symptoms Of Baby Diarrhoea
+Signs And Symptoms of Baby Diarrhoea

-- The stools tend to be runny, smelly and mucus-streaked
+- The stools tend to be runny, smelly, and mucus-streaked

 - The baby has a fever and appears to be losing weight

-- Baby is cranky and loses appetite
+- The baby is cranky and loses appetite

 1. Give Plenty of Fluids

-Dehydration is the most dangerous aspect of diarrhoea and can even send a baby to the hospital, if not treated in time.
+Dehydration is the most dangerous aspect of diarrhoea and can even send a baby to the hospital if not treated on time.
 Replenishing the body’s lost fluids is the first step in treating diarrhoea.
 If the baby is drinking milk or formula without vomiting, continue feeding it often.
 Older babies can be given small sips of water, electrolyte solution, or an oral rehydration solution (ORS).
 Tender coconut water is also a rich source of electrolytes.
 Make your baby sip tender coconut water periodically.

 2. Avoid Sugary Drinks